 Turning your podcast episodes into text can be beneficial for many reasons.
 If you create a transcription of your podcast, it can be used in show notes, social media content, blog posts, and more.
 Fortunately, thanks to voice detection technology, you don't have to do this manually yourself!
 So, if you're looking for an easy way to transcribe podcast episodes, look no further!

-Duplikit is a content repurposing software for podcasters and other content creators.
-It's free to get started with Duplikit's Podcast to Blog feature, which automatically generates a transcription of your podcast episode in just minutes!
+Duplikit is the turnkey audio marketing partner for podcasters and other content creators.
+It's easy to get started with Duplikit's Podcast to Blog service, or use Wavve Transcription which automatically generates a transcription of your podcast episode in minutes!
 Here's how it works:

-Once done, click View to open up your text transcript.
-You will find that your entire episode has been transcribed automatically and is formatted with paragraph breaks.
+Once done, click Edit to open up your text transcript.
+You will find that your entire episode has been transcribed automatically and is formatted with paragraph breaks and speaker diarisation.

-If you decide to format your podcast transcription as a blog post, Duplikit provides some easy tools to help you do that.
+If you decide to format your podcast transcription as a blog post, Wavve provides some easy tools to help you do that.

 You can insert new paragraphs, write additional sections, add numbered lists, include headline tags, and more!
 In the left column, you can also quickly insert royalty-free images from Unsplash.com.